 - That’s it, you’re all done

-It only takes a few taps in settings to disable this in display settings.
 Easy enough, right?
 Now the screen will completely turn off, and users will need to tap power or home to turn on the phone to see the time, date, battery life or messages.
 For more details and information about customization, continue reading.

 At first I didn’t like the Always On Display feature and quickly disabled it, but then realized how convenient it was so turned it back on, and did a bit of customizing to my liking.
-Sadly it doesn’t work with third party apps, or replacement text message apps, but it’s still very useful.
-It even dims to a lower setting in a dark room or at night, and brighter during the day, making it easy to see but not too bright.
+It even works with some 3rd party apps, or dims at night so it won’t be too distracting.